 Your Technique; you must know and practice what to do, so that precious seconds are not wasted; Look, Grab, Pull, Throw.
 Also landing technique; For paragliders a 'parachute landing fall' (PLF); feet together, knees bent, chin down, elbows in and roll to the side to disperse landing impact.
 For hang gliders, stand inside the A frame to let the glider frame take the impact, then be ready to cut the parachute bridle if its windy to avoid being dragged.

-Your Gear; Your parachute handle should ideally be where you can see it and reach it with both hands.
+Your Gear; Your parachute handle should ideally be where you can see it and reach it with either hand (in case one is disabled).
 This is not the case with many hang glider and paraglider harnesses.
-You could choose a harness that has a better mounted parachute, or if not, you should practice grabbing that handle.
+You could choose a harness that has a better mounted parachute, Ideal is right in front where you can see it.
+Most paraglider harnesses can be fitted with a front reserve which has the added benefits of having less drag and a handy instrument cockpit.
+There are few hang glider harnesses with a front parachute.
+Regardless, you should practice grabbing that handle.
 You might be upside down or spinning in the real life situation so that could take several tries unless well practiced.
-Most paraglider harnesses can be fitted with a front reserve which has the added benefits of having less drag and a handy instrument cockpit.

 Choice of parachute can make a difference.
 Smaller parachutes open quicker, but you also fall further.
 Never mind the speed of deployment, it's the distance you fall before they work that's most important.
 Go by the manufacturers recommendation for size; too small and injury on landing is more likely.
 Too large and instability may even deflate the canopy.

 The Pulled Down Apex (PDA) design canopy has become the standard for hang glider and paraglider parachutes, because they open fast at the lower speeds that we are most likely to be using them.
 Another benefit is they can be smaller in size.
 They are not designed for higher speed free fall deployment, though some like the FreeFlight canopies are tested to similar loads.